 Dementia is most commonly described as memory loss, but in fact, the term dementia encompasses a group of various symptoms including memory loss.
 In simple words, dementia can be described as the deterioration of mental and cognitive skills to a severe enough extent that it interferes with an individual’s day-to-day life.

 In addition to memory loss, some of these functions include loss of focus, visual interpretation and perception, problem-solving, self-control and management, slurred language, and problem-solving.
 Cases differ from person to person with showcased symptoms depending on the severity of the illness.
+Since every case of dementia is experienced differently, consider getting the help of experts as soon as possible from professionals like Assured Assisted Living.

 One key to having a better quality of life for dementia patients is establishing healthy patterns around sleep and eating.
 However, before we explore these routines, let’s consider some important details about how dementia and Alzheimer’s disease work.